Skip to navigation Skip to content

 Another ground beetle, and perhaps the most well-armed, is the bombardier beetle, a southern Illinois species with a surprise for any attacker.
 When startled, it lifts its tail and sprays a hot, stinging mix of chemicals.
 As the sprayed animal (a hungry toad, for instance) tries to clear its eyes, the beetle takes off.
 Because it can twist and point its “hose” in any direction, a bombardier beetle would probably beat a skunk in any contest for accuracy.

 Our last two featured soil dwellers are hunters that stalk through the leaf litter and get their names from land mammals.
 The fierce hunting style of the wolf spider earned this arachnid its name.
 It hides and waits and then leaps and grabs its prey with sharp fangs.
-And like the wild felines, the metallic green tiger beetle not only has stripes, albeit on it hard front wings, but also runs fast — up to 5 mph — and takes down prey much larger than itself.
+And like the wild felines, the metallic green tiger beetle not only has stripes, albeit on its hard front wings, but also runs fast — up to 5 mph — and takes down prey much larger than itself.
 Tiger beetles also spit digestive juices onto their victims, turning them to mush and making them easier for them to consume.

 So as you’re enjoying the beautiful scenery above ground, don’t forget the party that’s going on below.
 A world as diverse and fascinating as what we see above ground is underfoot.
 Just remember to tread lightly.

-Wolf spider © Ziva Amir via flickr.com
+Wolf spider.
+Photo courtesy © Ziva Amir via flickr.com.